vyskoczilova/woocommerce-payforpayment-old/README.md

 The plugin first calculates the percentage rate and then adds the fixed rate on top.
 Coupons are not supported.
 (Sorry guys.
 I tried, but no way.)

+You will find a stable version in [WordPress plugin directory](http://wordpress.org/plugins/woocommerce-pay-for-payment/).

 Features
 --------
 - Fixed charge and/or a percentage of cart total